 Exploring Depression Treatment Options in Los Angeles

 When weekly therapy isn’t enough to keep your depression at bay, it may be time for more intensive treatment.
-But in a place like Los Angeles, which has so many mental health treatment options, how do you choose?
+In Los Angeles, where there are so many mental health treatment options, how do you choose?
 By understanding the important differences between outpatient programs, inpatient hospitalization, and residential treatment programs, you can select the right depression treatment program for you and take the next step in your healing journey.

 Los Angeles is a city of possibility.
 Millions of people from around the world have come to this storied seaside city to fulfill their dreams, to escape, to reinvent themselves.
 Driving through the city in the smog-filtered sunset beneath swaying palm trees, on those nights when Los Angeles feels like the place mythologized by Nathaneal West, John Fante, and Joan Didion, it is easy to believe such things are possible.